ngrx/platform/projects/ngrx.io/content/guide/store/selectors.md

   .subscribe(/* .. */);
 </code-example>

-The above can be further re-written to use the `select()` utility function from NgRx:
+The above can be further rewritten to use the `select()` utility function from NgRx:

 <code-example header="app.component.ts">
 import { select } from '@ngrx/store';